Voting Process

 Certified results will be available several days after the voting period closes.
 Voting results are sent to a team of SOA leaders to review and verify.
 The results will be communicated to members through an email announcement and other SOA communications, including the SOA website and on social media.

-Bylaw Change and Implementation FAQs
+Bylaws Change and Implementation FAQs

-FSAs are voting on all changes to the Bylaws that affect their substantive rights.
+FSAs are voting on all changes to the SOA Bylaws that affect their substantive rights.
 The changes that must be approved include:

 • Changing the Board size